 3. Kenilworth Castle

-Once one of the country’s most formidable medieval fortresses, it was later transformed into a luscious palace to impress Queen Elizabeth I. The result today is the stunning, ruinous grounds of Kenilworth Castle.
+Once one of the country’s most formidable medieval fortresses, it later transformed into a luscious palace to impress Queen Elizabeth I. The result today is the stunning, ruinous grounds of Kenilworth Castle.
 Be among the first to climb the tower in 350 years and soak in the spectacular views, or get lost in the Elizabethan gardens that still flourish with colour and fragrance.
 Finally, you can interact with a family-friendly exhibition that brings Kenilworth’s 900-year history back to life.
-Only 5 miles from Warwick Castle, it’s worth just as much of your attention!
+Only five miles from Warwick Castle, it’s worth just as much of your attention!
+To get your tickets head here.

 4. Tamworth Castle